leanix/nx-affected-dependencies-action/README.md

 Execute `npm run test` to run unit tests with Jest.

 ## How to publish

+⚠️ WARNING: Just go with uses: `konstantintieber/nx-affected-dependencies-action@main` for now until we decide to start publishing versions.

 Actions are run from GitHub repos so we will checkin the packed dist folder.